 Smart System Compression in Windows 10

-For example, Windows 10 takes into account the amount of RAM available and the speed of processor on the computer being used.
+For example, Windows 10 takes into account the amount of RAM available and the speed of the processor on the computer being used.
 Based on these two factors, the system compression algorithms in Windows 10 check out how much time it takes to decompress the files for processing them.
 The time taken to retrieve the file, decompress them and process them should be much smaller than what a human can perceive.
 The compression algorithms in Windows 10 do just that.
 This means that the amount of compression would be different on different machines.
-A machine with a faster processor will see low usage of space by operating system while on a slow computer system, the operating system will take up more space.
+A machine with a faster processor will see low usage of space by the operating system while on a slow computer system, the operating system will take up more space.

 Thus, not only does Windows 10 make use of intelligent algorithms for reducing system footprint, it also saves space for Windows apps.
 If the system files are compressed, app files are also compressed the same way so that they can provide more on systems with lower storage capacities.